apptension/saas-boilerplate/services/docs/docs/setup-aws/infrastructure-components.md

 ## Main stack

 A CDK stack that contains resources of a specific environment stage that will be used by multiple services.
-This includes among others VPC, RDS intsance, and ECS cluster.
+This includes among others VPC, RDS instance, and ECS cluster.

 ## Ci stack